Ribs on a Pellet Grill

 Well, of course not.
 Ribs that cook so long that they fall off the bone are overcooked and, in general, are mushy.

-FOR YOU: Burger Pellet Grill
+FOR YOU: Chicken Wings on Pellet Grill

 I believe ribs should still have some bite to them, but definitely not be tough.